manifoldfinance/.github/CODE_OF_CONDUCT.md

 This document is **largely** taken from/inspired by John A. De Goes.
 More specifically, the articles, ["ZIO Professionalism"](https://degoes.net/articles/zio-professionalism), ["Big Tent"](https://degoes.net/articles/big-tent), and ["Travis Brown, Abuser"](https://degoes.net/articles/travis-brown-abuser).
 Without his insight, this guideline would not be where it is today.

+These rules extend to [mevETH](https://meveth.xyz) insofar as Manifold Finance is involved with the protocol's operation.

 ## Motivation

-Manifold Finance (and by extension, OpenMEV) supports the right of every OSS engineer/developer to contribute on their terms, whatever those terms may be.
+Manifold Finance (and by extension, OpenMEV and mevETH) supports the right of every OSS engineer/developer to contribute on their terms, whatever those terms may be.
 Non-paying users of free software should not get to dictate these terms.

 Moreover, OpenMEV's stated objective of being a credible neutral org means that we must explicitly codify and formalize our ideals so that as it 'expands', there is a codified expectation of behavior from all contributors. _See 'Conquest's Second Law'_

 There is an ongoing effort to corrupt effort the fundamental premises of the open-source culture.
 Instead of meritocracy and "show me the code"; we are now urged to behave so that no one will ever feel uncomfortable.

 The effect – **the intended effect – is to diminish the prestige and autonomy of people who do the work** – write the code – in favor of self-appointed tone-policers.
-In the process, the freedom to speak necessary truths even when how they are expressed is unpleasant is being gradually strangled.
+In the process, the freedom to speak necessary truths, even when how they are expressed is unpleasant, is being gradually strangled.

 > This is undesirable as it both directly damages our self-correction process – and in its second-order effects.
 The habit of institutional tone policing, even when well-intentioned, too easily slides into the active censorship of disfavored views. --_The Right to be Rude_

-The cost of a culture in which avoiding offense trumps the liberty to speak is that subverters control the discourse.
-As such we must not internalize anticipatory surrender to these subverters.
+The cost of a culture in which avoiding offense trumps the liberty to speak is that subverts control the discourse.
+As such, we must not internalize anticipatory surrender to these subversives.

 ### Contributions come from happy users